HappY-FaceS/Say-it-Social/README.md

 - User should be able to create a post
     - [The post/tweet cannot be more than 250 chars]
-    - [Every post/tweet will be having support for image upload]
+    - [Every post/tweet will be having support for image upload- Using AWS S3]

 - Any post should be visible to all those users who follows the author
 - Anyone who follows you can comment on a post/tweet